 To add one more variation to your banana muffin medley you could also add some Banana Nut Muffins with Black Bottoms.
 Another fantastic banana muffin recipe!

-Please Let me Know if You Make These Banana Muffins
+Please Let me Know if You Make This Recipe

 by leaving a rating below

 This helps others discover and enjoy the recipe too!

 - 2 eggs